sizezero/creative-incubation/entries/2018-04-21/entry.md

 * they are earned by winning the four basic suits (non-crown, non-elephant) but the bonus does not help these basic suits.
 This gives players who want commodities incentive to play the purple suit just to win the elephant card
 * I still haven't figured out how to win and/or keep these reliably; I've had games where I've had very few of these and games where I've had a wild card that hasn't been helpful; maybe working to get the card you want and then intentially drawing suits that would earn that card is a good strategy?
 This would give other players fewer chances to win this as well as give you a greater chance to win it back.
 Maybe targeting the acquisition of one of the basic suits is a best practice.

+The game has a subtle relationship to randomness:
+* the setup is certainly random but it happens at the beginning of the game and the information is complete
+* The initial hand is random; this seems like the biggest random plus or minus given to any player in the entire game
+* the flop of replentished cards is random but usually there is some good stuff; it's hard to know what other players will take and the order players drop out so it's hard to know what you'll get
+* the unknown contents of other players hand makes auction battles very uncertain; this is an extra reason to avoid a large fight.
+The rules explicitly state that you can't tell another player about the contents of your hand so you cannot use this information to diffuse the tensions of an action fight.